 Table 3.
-The sustainability assessment on the economic dimension (Source: Analysis result, 2023)
+The Sustainability Assessment on the Economic Dimension (Source: Analysis Result, 2023)

-Criteria Indicator R W Score Criteria Degree EC1 Programme of economic data gathering for measuring economic impact 2 2 4 0.10 Regular monitoring and reporting of the direct and indirect contribution of tourism 2 1 2 EC2 Policies supporting equal opportunities for local people (including women, young people, minorities, and the disabled) 2 2 4 0.10 Existence of business group for small and medium enterprises 0 2 0 Programs to raise awareness of tourism's role and potential contribution 1 2 2 EC3 Involvement of craftsmen, farmers, and MSMEs in the tourism value chain 2 2 4 0.14 Support of MSMEs through business training programs or monetary resources 2 1 2 Encourage and assist local tourism enterprises to purchase goods and services locally and fairly 1 2 2 Programs that promote and develop local products 0 2 0 EC4 Staff receive the legal minimum wage and understand its calculation 1 2 2 0.10 Staff receive training to upgrade their skill and to get certified 1 2 2 Working hours comply with applicable laws and regulations on deviations are agreed by the staff in writing 2 1 2 EC5 Funding for the development of attractions 2 1 2 0.07 Programs to facilitate donations to community and infrastructure development 2 1 2 Integration of economic and tourism activities in all village areas 0 2 0 EC6 Provision of accommodation operating at the destination 1 1 1 0.05 Travel plans in the municipality (integrated tourism) 0 1 0 Optimizing websites and social media for promotions 1 2 2 SUM 29 33 0.57 Degree of fulfillment: Economic dimension ().57 - 5 7% obtained the highest score of 0.14.
+Criteria Indicator R w Score Criteria Degree EC1 Programme of economic data gathering for measuring economic impact 2 2 4 0.10 Regular monitoring and reporting of the direct and indirect contribution of tourism 2 1 2 EC2 Policies supporting equal opportunities for local people (including women, young people, minorities, and the disabled) 2 2 4 0.10 Existence of business group for small and medium enterprises 0 2 0 Programs to raise awareness of tourism's role and potential contribution 1 2 2 EC3 Involvement of craftsmen, farmers, and MSMEs in the tourism value chain 2 2 4 0.14 Support of MSMEs through business training programs or monetary resources 2 1 2 Encourage and assist local tourism enterprises to purchase goods and services locally and fairly 1 2 2 Programs that promote and develop local products 0 2 0 EC4 Staff receive the legal minimum wage and understand its calculation 1 2 2 0.10 Staff receive training to upgrade their skill and to get certified 1 2 2 Working hours comply with applicable laws and regulations on deviations are agreed by the staff in writing 2 1 2 EC5 Funding for the development of attractions 2 1 2 0.07 Programs to facilitate donations to community and infrastructure development 2 1 2 Integration of economic and tourism activities in all village areas 0 2 0 EC6 Provision of accommodation operating at the destination 1 1 1 0.05 Travel plans in the municipality (integrated tourism) 0 1 0 Optimizing websites and social media for promotions 1 2 2 SUM 29 33 0.57 Degree of Fulfillment: Economic Dimension 0.57 Degree of Fullimment: Economic Dimension 57%

+The assessment results show that the degree of fulfillment of the Economic Dimension is 57% or equivalent to the Intermediate level.
+This result indicates that actions are needed to achieve the criteria and improve the sustainability of the dimension.
+Among the 6 criteria, EC3 obtained the highest score of 0.14.
 Empowering the local communities will stimulate financial independence, product development, and economic sustainability (Asmelash and Kumar, 2019).
 Kampoeng Jawi's development has involved local communities in the tourism supply chain.
 Figure 2 shows Kampoeng Jawi's tourism value chain and the local parties directly involved.
 Training has been provided for the community, such as: production, financial management, business permits, product packaging, and business management training.
-These training courses were mostly conducted by the Semarang City government.
+These training courses were mostly conducted by the Semarang City Government.